Parable of the Renegades

 “Hmm?”
 Logen looked over his shoulder.

-He would have continued torturing the beaten man into submission if it weren’t for the annoying ring of the landline phone standing on his desk.
+He would have continued torturing the beaten man into submission if it wasn’t for the annoying ring of the landline phone standing on his desk.

 Churning a grunt as he adjusted his clothes from their minor ruffling, Logen approached his desk and pressed one of the twenty-five buttons on his phone as he picked it up and held it against his ear.